-Who wouldn’t want to live in Hawaii?
+Who wouldn’t want to live in the paradise that is Hawaii?
 People who don’t like a high cost of living, for one.
-According to the Missouri Economic Research and Information Center, Hawaii’s cost of living is the highest of any of the 50 states or Washington, D.C.
-While Hawaii offers beautiful surroundings and rich culture, it’s not a cheap place to live.
-However, finding a top financial advisor firm in a city like Honolulu could help you manage these costs.
-Let’s take a closer look at the cost of living in Hawaii.
+According to the Missouri Economic Research and Information Center, Hawaii’s cost of living is the highest of any of the 50 states.
+So while Hawaii offers beautiful surroundings and rich culture, it’s not a cheap place to live.
+If you’re intent on moving there, though, perhaps a financial advisor could help you manage these costs.

 It’s not exactly a secret that Hawaii is a pricey place to live.
 You could always camp on the beach, but if you want four walls and a roof over your head you should prepare to pay a high price.